Information Sheet 054

 Toowoomba Regional Council levies infrastructure charges as part of the development application process which includes development assessment and compliance assessment.
 This ensures that new development pays a share of the cost of providing infrastructure to meet additional demand on trunk infrastructure networks.

 The Local Government Infrastructure Plan, Part 4 of the Toowoomba Regional Planning Scheme, the planning scheme, includes Council’s 15 year forward plan for trunk infrastructure which will be funded by infrastructure charges.
-Refer to Info 035 Priority Infrastructure Plan Information Sheet (for print) and Info 004 Charges Resolution No. 1 Information Sheet (for print).
+Refer to Info 035 Priority Infrastructure Plan Information Sheet (for print) and Charges Resolution No. 3 information sheet INFO 004 (for print)

 What types of development does the Charges Resolution (CR) apply to?